How do I get to ACE Adventure Resort?

 ACE has eight shower or restroom facilities.
 We have over 70 showers on the property.
 ACE is the only outfitter to provide more than trees during lunch on the normal Lower New trip, the Lower Gauley and the Upper Gauley.
 Toilets are available at the put-in for the Lower Gauley and the Lower New.
 The Army Corps of Engineers maintains facilities at Summersville Dam.
 Toilets are available at the takeouts of all trips.

 Do you have a store?

-ACE’s Gear Shop is located next to the Big Top tent where you will be doing your trip check-in.
+ACE’s Outfitters Store is located next to the Big Top shelter where you will be doing your trip check-in.
 They have anything you need or may have forgotten for your outdoor adventure.
 Camping supplies, t-shirts, sandals, drinks, sunscreen and sunglasses are just a few of the handy items you will find there.
 Ice and firewood are also available for purchase at our Welcome Center.
 Hours vary depending on the season.